shrink0r/php-schema/README.md

 ### Step 3: Deal with the result

-The builder's build method is invoked passing in some extraData that shall be merged into the result.
+The builder's build method is invoked passing in some extraData, that will be merged into the result.
 The builder builds the array, validates it against the schema and returns the result.

 ```php
 <?php